We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Then there are the cool features that make it unique.
 The noise-reduction timer gradually lowers the volume in 30-, 60-, 90-, and 120-minute increments so that the silence of the machine going off doesn’t disturb you.
 The buttons glow to make it easy to use in the dark, but they automatically dim so they won’t disrupt you.

-It also has a headphone jack so you can listen by yourself if your partner doesn’t enjoy the sound.
+It also has a headphone jack so you can listen by yourself if your partner isn’t into the sound.

-With over 20,000 reviews and a nearly 5-star rating on Amazon, Homedics White Noise Sound Machine is easily one of the most popular options out there.
-It’s not hard to see why: It has the same features as more expensive machines with a lower price point.
+With over 35,000 reviews and a nearly 5-star rating on Amazon, HoMedics White Noise Sound Machine is easily one of the most popular options out there.
+It’s not hard to see why: It has the same features as more expensive machines without the high $$$ price point.

 There are six different sound options to keep it simple (one white noise and five nature noises), and an auto-timer that can allow the machine to turn off after 15, 30, or 60 minutes.
 It’s really easy to use with an adjustable, wide-range volume.